Generalised Symmetries and Manifest Duality I: Flat Spacetime: Introduction

-Our proposed action is superficially identical to Sen's, \emph{sans} the feature that field strengths themselves be defined as fundamental dynamical field.
-Instead, we define the field strength in terms of one or a pair of potentials whose form is fixed entirely by the harmonic higher-form symmetry.
-This innocuous change however has significant consequences: \begin{itemize} \item Our formalism inherits all of the advantages of Sen's --- manifest Lorentz invariance, polynomiality, and a straightforwardly quantisable action. \item The decoupling of the shadow sector can be achieved completely at the level of coordinate space action. \item The reinstatement of gauge fields means we can easily recover all the advantages of having a gauge field, such as minimal coupling to matter, Witten effect, etc. \item Our action is readily extended to the case of non-Abelian gauge fields. \item Our action is shown to be related to Sen's formalism via gauging of the harmonic higher-form symmetry.
-Consequently, \textit{all} perturbative quantum checks done using Sen's formalism is automatically included in ours. \end{itemize}
+Our proposed action is identical to Sen's, which can be obtained as a gauge-fixed version of the novel action.
+However, the advantage of the new action is that it allows a different gauge fixing, where we can work with a gauge potential, instead of treating a flux-like field as a dynamical object.
+This innocuous change however has significant consequences: \begin{itemize} \item The potential-based formalism inherits all of the advantages of Sen's --- manifest Lorentz invariance, locality, polynomiality, and a straightforwardly quantisable action. \item The decoupling of the shadow sector can now be achieved completely at the level of coordinate space action. \item The reinstatement of gauge fields means we can easily recover all the advantages of having a gauge field, such as minimal coupling to matter, the Witten effect, etc. \item The relation of our action and Sen's is transparent: Sen's action can be interpreted as a partial gauge fixing of our formalism.
+Consequently, \textit{all} perturbative quantum checks done using Sen's formalism are automatically subsumed in ours. \end{itemize}

-Given the achievement of decoupling, it might seem superfluous to keep on using the shadow sector to express the action.
-However, when coupling to gravity, one cannot simply carry out minimal coupling from the physical sector alone.
+Given the achievement of decoupling in co-ordinate space action, it might seem superfluous to keep on using the shadow sector to express the action.
+There are two reasons not to do that.
+First, the decoupling occurs \textit{only} for a specific choice of gauge fixing.
+For other equivalent choices, one needs to resort to Hamiltonian analysis, just like in Sen's formalism.
+Indeed, one ought to demonstrate, as we will, that the decoupling occurs for the parent theory.
+Second, when coupling to gravity, one cannot simply carry out minimal coupling from the physical sector alone.
 The gravitational coupling of duality invariant theories still follows a non-standard route \textit{à la} Sen for which the shadow sector is essential.
 This is to be expected since it has been long known that S-duality constraints are incompatible with duality invariant actions coupled minimally to gravity under standard Kaluza-Klein reductions \citep{Witten:2009at,Lambert:2019diy}.
 In this paper we focus solely on flat spacetime and in a follow-up paper \citep{future} we detail the coupling to dynamical gravity (but see some comments in \pref{sec:disc}).